Kishu98/my-scripts/README.md

 ### 📥 `aocinput`
 - **Purpose**: Fetches Advent of Code puzzle inputs.
 - **How it works**: This script automatically downloads the puzzle input for a specified day and year from the Advent of Code website.
 It requires a session cookie to be set up for authentication.
+It also generates template files for Go (`main.go`, `part1.go`, and `part2.go`).

 ### 📝 `daily_note`
 - **Purpose**: Creates and opens a daily journal note.